 - Molotov Cocktail: Used to fight the monsters.

-- Off with His Head!: The aliens' preferred method of murder, apparently for no other reason than the Body Horror.
+- Off with His Head!: The aliens' preferred method of murder, apparently for no other reason than the shock value.

 - Spotting the Thread: The first victim is described as having been decapitated by his belaying rope when it tangled around his neck.
 It's quickly pointed out that the rope was secured about his waist and could not have gotten around his neck in the first place.